lbressler13/kotlin-utils/README.md

 Reusable classes and data classes.

-### General utils

-Functions that are not associated with a specific class.

 ### Extension methods

 Methods that extend existing classes and interfaces.
-Extensions are added to the broadest possible class/implementation in order to be more widely usable.

 See [here](https://kotlinlang.org/docs/extensions.html) for general information about extensions in Kotlin.

 ### Helper functions

-Functions that aren't extensions of a class, but provide added functionality.
+Functions that are associated with a specific class, but are not direct extensions of the class.

-In general, these can still be associated with a single class, as this package does not store specialized code for different projects.
+### General utils

+Functions that are not associated with a specific class.

 ## Project structure